Frequency: A Window into Paddle Power and Performance

 It essence coefficient of restitution is chasing a ghost of elasticity when it's very obvious that the effect we are seeing is a product of mass distribution.
 All paddles considered to be particularly powerful have significantly different mass distribution than standard pickleball paddles.
 They do not seem to have significantly different elasticity.

-If coefficient of restitution is used as a material control with a true mind towards elasticity it must be done carefully as it may also end up wrongly punishing paddles that are now lower frequency, have longer dwell time, and are imparting more Force onto the ball.
+If coefficient of restitution is used as a material control with a true mind towards elasticity it must be done carefully as it may also end up wrongly punishing paddles that are now lower frequency, have longer dwell time, and are imparting more force onto the ball.

 We theorize that the Vulcan ball which was never popular and was never made with much engineering thought in mind as far as I can understand is no longer capable of withstanding the forces that are being put into it.
 The balls mass or elasticity will need to be altered to correct it for play if we do not want to essentially ban paddles that are energetically efficient.
 We will also note that lower frequency paddles will tend to be more comfortable and produce less vibration and force onto a player's arm.
 This can be significant for players with joint issues or for overall comfort and sustainability of play.